Rasika-Ramesh/OPTIFYX/Todo List/readme.md

 # TODO LIST App

 A simple and interactive web-based to-do list application that helps users manage their daily tasks efficiently.
-Users can add, view, and delete tasks with a minimal and user-friendly interface.
+Users can add, view, mark as done and delete tasks with a minimal and user-friendly interface.

 ---
 ## Features